What Happens to Abused Children?

 “Childhood maltreatment has long-term consequences, in terms of increased psychopathology in adulthood: depression, anxiety disorders, severe personality disorders, substance abuse, eating disorders, somatization, and PTSD.”

 We’re going to explain the neuropsychology of abused children.
-Abuse at an early age can cause irreversible psychological and neurological consequences.
+In fact, abuse at an early age can cause irreversible psychological and neurological consequences.
 This occurs because childhood is the period during which the brain develops the most.
 However, it’s also true that its development continues during adolescence and even into adulthood.

 “Broadly speaking, child abuse causes, among other effects, high mortality and morbidity, since it is estimated that more than ten percent of the cases of children suffering from mental retardation or cerebral palsy are due to abuse.”